10 Essential Summer Experiences in New Jersey

 4. Get a thrill in a hot air balloon.

 Want the best views around?
 Cruise above the pastoral landscapes of New Jersey on a hot air balloon ride, offered throughout the state.
-(If heights aren’t your thing, you can still marvel at the beauty of these behemoth balloons at the annual QuikChek New Jersey Festival of Ballooning in Readington is rescheduled to October 16-18, 2020.)
+(Note: The annual 38th New Jersey Lotto Festival of Ballooning in Readington is rescheduled to October 16-18, 2020.)
 Watch Video!

 5. Explore New Jersey’s state parks.

 Go on an outdoors adventure this summer with the many things to do at state parks in New Jersey, from swimming and boating to hiking and mountain biking.
 Many state parks, such as Monmouth Battlefield State Park (Manalapan) and Long Pond Ironworks State Park (Hewitt), also have important American history sites.

 Whether you have a mountain bike or a beach cruiser, there’s no shortage of places to take in the warm weather on two wheels.
 Enjoy a morning ride on the Ocean City boardwalk or an all-day excursion on the Henry Hudson Trail.
 Find even more great places to ride bikes.

 7. Have a camping adventure.

 There’s nothing that says summer like the crackling of a campfire beneath a starry sky.
 Get away from the city with a weekend at one of New Jersey’s campgrounds and RV parks.
 Here are just a few of our favorite campsites with gorgeous scenery.